greenape/risky-business-of-asking-for-help/notes/README.md

 This would make it important to monitor beliefs better.
 Should also add a population wide median measure.
 Also, shannon entropy measure.
 Looking at information/signal theory measures - perhaps this is a mutual information issue?
+Yes!
+Can use sum of pointwise mutual informations to measure this.

 ## Information sets